Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Restriction-Sensitive Choice

 \begin{definition} Let $c$ be a choice function and $x,y\in X$.
 We say that $x$ \textbf{reacts to the absence of $y$}, relative to $c$, if there exists $z$ such that, $z=c\{x,y,z\}$, and $x=c\{x,z\}$.
 We denote it\footnote{Our results do not change if the relation $\mathbf{R}^c$ is not defined using a triplet, but any set, i.e.: $x\mathbf{R}^c y$ if there exists a set $A$ such that $x=c(A\setminus\{y\})\neq c(A) \neq y$.} $x \mathbf{R}^c y$. \end{definition}

-Our interpretation of these choice reversals in terms of the FFE is as follows: $x\mathbf{R}^c y$ reveals that the deprivation of $y$ prompts the DM to turn away from their previous choice $z$ and react by choosing $x$.
+Our interpretation of these choice reversals in terms of the FFE is as follows: $x\mathbf{R}^c y$ reveals that the absence of $y$ prompts the DM to choose $x$, even though the option $z$ chosen in the larger menu is available.
 While these choice reversals allow for competing interpretations, our axiomatization and representation will make ours more suitable.\footnote{In particular, prominently studied phenomena such as the \textit{compromise} or the \textit{attraction} also lead to similar choice patterns, but the interpretation is different (see Section \ref{section_lit} for further details).}

-Choosing $x$ as an appropriate response to the removal of $y$ should inform the analyst about similarities between $x$ and $y$.
+Choosing $x$ as an appropriate reaction to the absence of $y$ should inform the analyst about the DM's perception of comparable features between $x$ and $y$.
 Returning to our original example, consumers drove to the neighboring county to purchase phosphate-based detergent, not phosphate-free detergent, as the ban only applied to the former.
-A DM troubled by the removal of an option may eventually turn to an alternative she deems similar --- a potential substitute --- but choosing a dissimilar option would make little sense.
-Therefore, understanding the subjective perception of similarity between options is essential for a revealed preference analysis.
-While we remain agnostic about which options may be considered similar beforehand, we interpret $x \mathbf{R}^c y$ as revealing that the DM perceives $x$ and $y$ as similar.
+In other words, a DM troubled by the absence of an option may eventually turn to an alternative she deems a suitable potential substitute.
+Therefore, understanding the subjective perception of which options are comparable in terms of reaction behavior is essential for a revealed preference analysis.
+We interpret $x \mathbf{R}^c y$ as revealing that the DM perceives $x$ and $y$ as being \textit{reaction-comparable} (in short, \textit{comparable}).
+We capture the different classes of comparable options by extending this notion of comparability as follows.

-Our interpretation of similarity is not limited to this direct revelation; we also interpret two options that are each similar to a third as similar to each other.
-In short, we require that similarity be transitive: observing that $x \mathbf{R}^c y$ and $y \mathbf{R}^c z$ (or $x \mathbf{R}^c y$ and $z \mathbf{R}^c y$, or $x\mathbf{R}^c y$ and $x\mathbf{R}^c z$), we infer that the DM perceives $x$, $y$ and $z$ as \textit{similar}.
-Accordingly, we define the following similarity relation.